 Once you see an offer you like, be prepared to send a message immediately.
 I would suggest having a default message in both English and German, so you don’t type this each time.

-In this message you should introduce yourself, for example, your name, age, occupation, monthly income, how long you have been living in this city, and something about your lifestyle that worth mentioning, such as how regularly you spend time at home.
+In this message you should introduce yourself, for example, your name, age, occupation, monthly income, how long you have been living in this city, and something about your lifestyle that is worth mentioning, such as how regularly you spend time at home.

 Also include how many people are supposed to live in this apartment, if you plan to live with someone else (family, boyfriend/girlfriend, friend).